mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 For example the shortcut of a name for a pattern in Fi and Ma's interaction hides a large amount of problems solving which seems "overwhelming"

 Is there an advantage to less support in terms of setting out a pathway which participants cover step by step.
 Or is the process of working on a sprawling problem which seems unmanagable, but which in with participants have to

+NOTE - RETURN TO THEIR EXTENSIVE LIST OF ERIKSSON - AND THE DESIGN CHOICE OF HOW BIG A LIST TO MAKE ESPECIALLY FOR NOVICE CODERS

 ### Discussion - Pumping up the Jam - allowing for improvisation in design process.